Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Write down any relevant experience that you’ve gained through volunteering or interning
+- Write down any relevant experience that you’ve gained from volunteering or through internships

-- Be sure to highlight any accomplishments or responsibilities you took on during these roles.
+- Be sure to highlight any accomplishments or responsibilities you held during these roles.

 References:

-- Include at least two professional references
+- At least two professional references

-Is a resume exactly the same as a CV?
+Does a resume letter have to be exactly the same as a CV?

 How to Write a Great CV and Resume